 Sounds lovely, I know.

-In some cases, the Blepharitis is complicated with a Chalazion.
+In my case, the Blepharitis is often complicated with a Chalazion.
 A chalazion is a small bump in the eyelid caused by a blockage of a tiny oil gland.
 It is a small cyst that is on the inside of the eyelid.
-It can be internal or external.
+In some cases, it can be external.

 So recently I had another outbreak of blepharitis.
 I kept thinking “I don’t want to go through this again!”
 Then, I remembered the definition of blepharitis is “inflammation of the eyelids”.
 I also use Imbue Botanicals CBD products.
 Imbue CBD is known to treat inflammation.
 So, I thought, why not?